Nourish - Natural Ways to Enhance Memory and Overall Brain Health Pt 1

-When it comes to having a healthy memory, cognitive function and brain, these can be very supportive, whether you’re in the thick of it or just wanting to prevent mental deterioration.
+When it comes to having a healthy memory, cognitive function and brain, these can be very supportive.
+That’s whether you’re in the thick of it or just wanting to prevent mental deterioration.

-The basic principle behind them is simply that specific herbs and supplements may keep the cardiovascular, nervous, and endocrine systems healthy and strong, and since these are the systems that affect memory, we want them in tip top shape.
+The basic principle behind them is simply that specific herbs and supplements may keep the cardiovascular, nervous, and endocrine systems healthy and strong.
+Since these are the systems that affect memory, we want them in tip-top shape.

-When used regularly and mindfully, they can be incredibly supportive to our memory, cognitive function and overall brain health.
+When used regularly and mindfully, they can be incredibly supportive of our memory, cognitive function and overall brain health.

 Let’s get to them!

 Gotu kola (also known as Brahmi) is an Ayurvedic herb that has been used as a brain tonic to increase memory, concentration, and comprehension for over 2,000 years.
 This herb is highly regarded in India as it is one of the most spiritual of all herbs.

 It has a diverse range of actions in many bodily systems, but what makes this herb such a friend of the brain is its actions on the nervous, endocrine and cardiovascular systems.